The Three Card System

 The Digital Card

-What matters here is not the specific card—it’s the form factor.
+What matters here isn’t the specific card—it’s how you use it.

 You want: